This Dated Denim Trend Is on Its Way Back—Here's How French Women Are Already Wearing It

 2. Showing Some Shoulder

-If we had to play favorites, this outfit duo would win our vote.
+Style Notes: If we had to play favourites, this outfit duo would win our vote.
 Skinny jeans with a side of shoulder is the French-woman secret.
 We especially love how Sabina Socol styled her tank-and-cardigan set slightly off the shoulder, revealing just a hint of skin.
 No notes.

-From Mocha Mousse (Pantone's color of 2025) to a toasted mocha, it's all about this shade when it comes to the outerwear you style with your skinny jeans.
+Style Notes: From Mocha Mousse (Pantone's colour of 2025) to a toasted mocha, it's all about this shade when it comes to the outerwear you style with your skinny jeans.
 Whether you opt for a dark wash or classic true blue, the combo creates a cozy and chic look.
 Finish the outfit with a leather belt and silver hardware for the ultimate French vibe.

-In France, women love their loafers, and they love styling the flat-shoe trend with denim.
-Start with slim black or medium-wash skinny jeans to create a streamlined base and pair them with classic black or colorful leather loafers—bonus points for subtle embellishments like gold hardware.
+Style Notes: In France, women love their loafers, and they love styling the flat-shoe trend with denim.
+Start with slim black or medium-wash skinny jeans to create a streamlined base and pair them with classic black or colourful leather loafers—bonus points for subtle embellishments like gold hardware.
 Add a relaxed button-down shirt or an oversize blazer for that quintessential Parisian look.

 5. Pretty Open-Front Top